 It also will make it easier to get up and down out of a chair or bed, or in and out of a car, without assistance.

 One of the most basic ways to strengthen your core is to sit up straight.
 “Practice controlling your posture.
-It’s especially important if you are wheelchair-bound,” says Dr. Van Iterson.
+It’s especially important if you use a wheelchair,” says Dr. Van Iterson.

 If you have access to a pool, you will find water aerobics to be an effective form of exercise that eases stress on the joints.